 The API suits councils or certifiers that use or are considering cloud-based certification software.

-Many of the major providers of certification software are currently updating their products.
+Some of the major providers of certification software are finalising updates to their products.
 Contact your software provider for details.
-Updated software products will be listed on this webpage as soon as they are available.
-These will be the only products verified by the Government as meeting requirements.
+Updated products will be listed on this webpage as soon as they are available - these are the only products verified by the Government as meeting requirements.

 Software providers and IT specialists, download the: